Causal Inference Using Augmented Epidemic Models: Examples

 \section{Examples}

-We now turn to some examples.
-The first two examples use simulated data to illustrate that phantoms variables can induce bias in ML parameter estimates, and that using estimating equations yields unbiased estimates.
+Our first two examples use simulated data to illustrate that phantom variables can induce bias in ML parameter estimates, and that using estimating equations yields unbiased estimates.
 The last example is an analysis of the effect of a mobility measure -- the proportion of full-time work -- on COVID-19 deaths in 30 US states at the start of the pandemic.
 The code vignettes used to generate the results are provided in \url{github.com/HeejongBong/causepid}.